NexPlayer/Android-SDK/advanced.md

 #### int getAudioSessionId ( )

-This method gets an audio session ID in order to use Android’s audio effects with the NexPlayer™.
+This method gets an audio session ID in order to use Android’s audio effects with the NexPlayer.

 **See Also**